EternityForest/SG1/SG1Protocol.md

 ### Payload(Not present in Beacon messages)
 ChaCha20 encrypted using the channel key.
 The IV is the IV of the message.

-The associated data is the 3 bytes of header after FEC decoding, followed by the IV of the message we are responding to, if this is a reply or special reply.
+The associated data is the 3 bytes of header after FEC decoding, followed by the IV of the message we are responding to, if this is a SPECIAL_REPLY.